jatinchowdhury18/WaveDigitalFilters/README.md

 of Cascaded Vacuum Tube Amplifiers Using Modified Blockwise Method", Proc. of the 21st International Conference on Digital Audio Effects, 2018, [link](https://www.dafx.de/paper-archive/2018/papers/DAFx2018_paper_25.pdf).

+## Licensing

+The code in this repository belongs to Jatin Chowdhury, except the implementation of the Wright-Omega function approximations (`shared/omega.h`) which belongs to Stefano D'Angelo.
+More licensing details are still being worked out.